tvdboom/ATOM/docs_sources/api/plots/plot_permutation_importance.md

 be time consuming, especially if `n_repeats` is high.
 They are stored under the attribute `permutations`.
 This means that if a plot is repeated for the same model with the same `n_repeats`, it will be considerably faster.
+ The `best_features` attribute is created, which stores the showed features in order of importance.
 <br /><br />
 <table width="100%">
 <tr>